 Xeriscape Wins the West

 If you had searched the word xeriscape online six years ago when we first published this article, you would have found nearly 64,000 hits, including the Merriam-Webster dictionary, water agencies, municipal demonstration gardens and botanical gardens from Hawaii to Texas, plant nurseries, landscapers, university agriculture departments and cooperative extension services, bloggers and, of course, Wikipedia.
 Now, as of our 2018 Everything Salvias blog update, the number of online links has risen to nearly 4 million.

-Xeriscape is an idea and a word that has particularly won the West in the past 30 years as more of us become conscious of our role in preserving natural resources in a semi-arid environment.
+Xeriscape is an idea and a word that has particularly won the West in the past 30-plus years as more of us become conscious of our role in preserving natural resources in a semi-arid environment.
 So far, eastern states have had more problems with an overabundance of water than with too little, but drought isn't limited to the West.

-Yet xeriscape and its related adjective “xeric” even sprout up in websites concerning New England, the Mid-Atlantic, and Southeastern states including Florida.
-It just goes to show you how the seed of an idea can spread on the winds of change.
+These days, xeriscape and its related adjective “xeric” sprout up in websites concerning New England, the Mid-Atlantic, and Southeastern states including Florida.
+It just goes to show how the seed of an idea can spread on the winds of change.

 At Flowers by the Sea, we offer you the sages necessary to plant long-blooming xeriscape gardens no matter where you live.
 We can help you do the right thing for the environment while doing the right thing to please your eye.
 We’re glad to answer your questions, so please contact us today.